 For a relatively small city, Helsinki has an impressive number of museums worth visiting.
-Since you are only here for the weekend, however, we suggest you try these three.
+Since you are only here for the weekend, however, we suggest you try these four.

 The recently renovated Kiasma Museum of Contemporary Art, located next to the train station, is a must see for anyone interested in contemporary Finnish art.
 Architect Steven Holl has said that the most important building material for him in designing the project was light.
 And indeed, northern light follows you as you walk through the museum, changing with the time of day and the seasons.